-In September of 2011, Ken and his wife welcomed their first child into the world.
+In September of 2011, Ken and Melissa welcomed their first child into the world.
 Being Northern California natives and wanting to be close to family, Ken transferred to his company's Sacramento office and relocated his family back to Northern California.
-Now, completely on his own, Ken started to make plans to open his brewery.
+Now, completely on his own, Ken started to secretly make plans to open his brewery.
 He continued to brew batches as fast as he could empty his fermenter.
 He would often brew the same beer three or four times in a row, making subtle recipe changes, until it was just right.

 In January of 2012, Ken and Melissa sat down with some homebrewed IPA after putting the baby to bed.
 Ken told her that after months of battling with denial, he now realized that he was unhappy in his career as an engineer.
 He felt he had no real purpose.
 While designing safe bridges for the public had plenty of purpose, he was just a small cog in a very large wheel.
 Melissa asked him what he wanted to do, and Ken said, “Let’s open a brewery!”
 Naturally, this didn’t go over too well.
 After all, they had a very good income, full benefits, and a new baby.
 This discussion continued everyday for months while they pushed the baby’s stroller around McKinley park during Ken’s lunch hour.
 One Saturday afternoon while they were at Pangaea, Melissa was enjoying an AleSmith Speedway Stout.
 She said, “If you can brew an imperial stout even close to as good as this one, I’ll agree to us opening a brewery.”
 Challenge accepted.